driehuis/rudder-contrib-backup/README.md

 ## Building the package ##

-To build the package, install the build-essential and alien packages on a Debian or Ubuntu build server, and run `make.sh`.
+To build the package, install the build-essential and alien packages on a Debian or Ubuntu build server, and run `make.sh` (under your own user, no sudo required).
 The result should be a .deb and a .rmp file.
 The author uses reprepro to distribute the .deb, YMMV.